Smokie (band): Decline and Norman's departure

 In early 1982, the last album for EMI/BMG was released, Strangers in Paradise.
 The departure from Chinnichap became notable, and the four members of Smokie appeared unable to recreate their success using their own material.
 Shortly after the release of Strangers In Paradise, work began on two parallel albums, one released by Smokie as Midnight Delight, and the other Chris Norman's solo debut, Rock Away Your Teardrops.
 Neither release sold well.

 In 1983, band members Alan Silson, Chris Norman and Terry Uttley collaborated with Agnetha Fältskog, singing together on the track "Once Burned Twice Shy" from her first English language solo album entitled Wrap Your Arms Around Me.
 The band say it was on the flight to record this song in Sweden that they decided to part ways.
-Chris Norman began his solo career and Terry Uttley went on to play bass for several other groups including Peter Goalby and John Coghlan (ex Status Quo drummer).
+Chris Norman began his solo career and Terry Uttley went on to play bass for several other groups including Peter Goalby and John Coghlan (ex Status Quo drummer) and former Sweet vocalist Brian Connolly.
 The band said "It just seemed like the right thing to do at the time."